 .
 It is very important that Syncrify client runs on a

 machine where CPU and disk are local to each other.
-This page discusses the why we discourage such setup.
+There are several problems with this approach, which are mentioned below.

 When you backup a remote resource, significant network traffic is introduced between the CPU and disk,